Temperature rollercoaster surges across nation in brief relief from winter's extreme cold

 A shock to the system will come on Thursday when temperatures are expected to reach the mid-40s to mid-50s in some areas in the Midwest and the Ohio Valley.

-NEW YORK — Relief is on the way for millions of Americans dealing with the bitter, freezing temperatures — at least for a moment.
+NEW YORK — Relief is here for millions of Americans dealing with the bitter, freezing temperatures — at least for a moment.
 While this won't be the most dramatic warm-up on record, it will be a much-needed break after a cold start to December, but Americans should not celebrate yet – another surge of Arctic air is just behind this week's coast-to-coast storm.

 December has come in strong and has blasted much of the U.S. with cold air, with some areas running a few degrees below average month-to-date.
 The core of this cold has been focused across the Northern Tier and the Great Lakes, but a shift will put this chill on pause.

-According to the FOX Weather Center, a dip in the jet stream over the East is finally set to give way as a broader ridge builds in from the West.
+According to the FOX Forecast Center, a dip in the jet stream over the East is finally set to give way as a broader ridge builds in from the West.
 While the ridge is not necessarily a strong one, it will allow warmer air to surge farther north.
-A shock to the system will come on Thursday when temperatures are expected to reach the mid-40s to mid-50s in some areas in the Midwest and the Ohio Valley.
+A shock to the system will come today into Thursday when temperatures are expected to reach the mid-40s to mid-50s in some areas in the Midwest and the Ohio Valley.

 Following this blast of warmth is a cold front sweeping across the country and will trigger temperatures to tumble again.
 Areas enjoying the 40-50 degree air may be back to the 20s by Friday.